 On a subsequent visit to Grand Falls in late March 2018, we also proved that even the snowmelt months are no guarantee of its flow.
 For on that visit, there was no water going over the falls.
 There were only a few standing pools of water at its base.
 So the bottom line is that the snowpack on the White Mountains must be significant enough to feed the Little Colorado River, then timing a visit for the snowmelt would work.

 The second caveat was that we had to figure out how to find this waterfall (see directions below).
 It wasn't exactly a well-signed attraction and we were glad we used a combination of a GPS with TOPO! map to help us out (though it did lead to a little bit of confusion as the map had some outdated road lines).

 Once managed to find the car park, we were at the top of the falls.
-We noticed a handful of gazeebos perched right at the cliff's edges providing various angles of the impressive falls itself as we walked around the rim of the edge of the gorge that the falls plunged into.
+We noticed a handful of lookout gazeebos perched right at the cliff's edges providing various angles of the impressive falls itself as we walked around the rim of the gorge that the falls plunged into.

 As we got towards more frontal views of the falls from the gorge rim, we noticed that there was a rather informal and somewhat hidden black-sand pebbled path where some minor scrambling was required to get into a gully that was further downstream of the falls.
 That gully would ultimately lead us to the banks of the Little Colorado River where we would eventually get right across the river to the front of the falls where we could feel the spray of the attractive Grand Falls while seeing rainbows in the process.

 The scrambling wasn't too bad as we merely needed to take our time to ensure we weren't careless in trying to shortcut dropoffs or recognizing that where we might have gone the wrong way (and ended up at a dropoff).
 However, the path was reasonably doable for us and wasn't as scary as say the Mooney Falls descent.